keivrijdag/keivrijdag/README.md

 The 'plus one' is to emphasize that we are always willing to read that one extra article.

+### Don't you think a Monday is a bad day to go to a pub?

+Yes.
+Some of the wiser visitors of Giacomonday thus leave at 22:00.

 ## History

 ### First era: 2014-2015